Is It OK to Acknowledge Patriotic Holidays in Church?

 Are churches really incorporating a golden calf in their services?

 Are patriotic elements in your services non-negotiable?
 Does the thought of changing or excluding some of those elements have you fearing the mobilization of an angry mob of congregants?
 Do you have an American flag displayed next to, and with prominence equal (or near equal) to a cross?

 If you answered “yes” to any of these questions, I would encourage you to spend some time digging into the “why.”

 On the other hand, I think it’s entirely appropriate to express our gratitude to God for the era and land in which we live, and to the people who have sacrificed to protect the freedoms our land grants.

 I don’t believe it’s a sin to identify as an “American” any more than it’s a sin to identify as a graduate of your alma mater or a fan of the Dallas Cowboys.
 (OK … maybe that’s a bad example.)
 But, the reality is that we are strangers and aliens in this world.
 This world is not our home.

 We are followers of Christ who happen to be on mission for a few years in a country that has allowed us freedoms to do that.
 If the worst happens someday and that erodes, where will we find our identity if so much of it rests on our patriotism?

-If you're looking for a way to give appropriate weight to Independence Day in your church service in your pre-service slideshows with a title graphic, or take it one step further and incorporate a mini movie to express gratitude for the land we live in or the freedoms we enjoy.
-Here are a few that we think are really great options:
+If you're looking for a way to give appropriate weight to Veterans Day in your church service in your pre-service slideshows with a title graphic, or take it one step further and incorporate a mini movie to express gratitude for the sacrifices they have made, here are a few that we think are really great options: